Jared-Gross/Algorhythm/README.md

       - Random
         - Does everything completly at random and may get removed in later versions...
         - *this was just a 'Proof of concept'*
+      - Relation
+        - Relation (W)
+          - Pick a random starting number from 1 to 61, a random increasing amount, and a random boolean.
+          - Then if our random boolean is true, we increase our starting number by our random increasing amount
+            - Starting number = 31, Increase amount = 3, Random boolean = True.
+            - We would do 31 + 3 = 34
+          - Next we generate another random boolean and increasing amount, BUT we using our new starting number (34)
+            - Number = 34, Increase amount = 2, Random boolean = False.
+            - We would do 34 - 2 = 32.
+          - and repeat!
+        - Relation (R)
+          - This works exactly the same way as `Relation (W)` except: instead of our starting number being between 1 and 61, we generate a random starting number and ending number.
+            - (12, 45)
+          - We repeat the exact same steps as in `Relation (W)` but we stay with in the Range of these numbers.
 - TL;DR: **MAGIC!!!**